 Graduates with a Human Services area of concentration have become: family support specialists in the K-12 schools, advocate for children, older adults, or people with disabilities, community organizer in a non-profit serving immigrant women, a volunteer coordinator in a treatment program for children with special needs, and a case manager in a local community mental health center.

-Join us to learn more at our BA Info Sessions on Tuesday, January 27 and Saturday, February 7, and BA Orientation on Thursday, March 19.
-RSVP online here.
+Join us to learn more at our BA Info Session on Tuesday, April 21.
+RSVP here.

 Our BA Orientation will be on June 18, 2015.